 Tennessee alone has well over 1,200,000 Medicare beneficiaries.
 While Medicare is a federal program, there are several different specific Medicare options in Tennessee.
 Some Tennessee beneficiaries will have as many as 37 different Medicare Advantage plans to choose from!

-Medicare is a federally funded healthcare program for seniors, medicare eligibles and some disabled Americans.
+Medicare is a federally funded healthcare program for seniors, medicare eligibles and some disabled Americans that is available in all 50 states.
 The program is administered by CMS, the Centers for Medicare and Medicaid services.
 Medicare Plan Finder provides Medicare help in Tennessee and 37 other states.

 Even though CMS manages both Medicare and Medicaid, remember that Medicare and Medicaid are not the same thing.
 While Medicare is mainly for seniors and those with certain disabilities, Medicaid (TennCare) is for low-income individuals.
 It is possible to qualify for both Medicare and Medicaid, but they are NOT the same program.

 If you qualify for both Medicare and Medicaid in Tennessee, you’ll qualify for extra benefits.
 You’ll likely have a special enrollment period, meaning you don’t have to wait until the fall to change plans.
 You may also qualify for Extra Help, the Medicare prescription drug savings program, or another Medicare Savings Program.